Let’s discover the romance behind Naupaka, a common Hawaii plant with a not-so-common story.

-There’s a story hidden in everything around us, and like many other societies, Hawaii’s moolelo (stories) have become an integral part of the culture today.
+There’s a story hidden in everything around us, and like many other cultures, Hawaii’s mo’olelo (stories) have become an integral part of the culture today.
 They define the place and its people and give meaning to everyday occurrences.
-One such story brings light to a common beach plant that many overlook.
-Different versions of this story exists, but I’ll share one that I learned growing up: Naupaka, a common Hawaii plant that has a not-so-common story to tell.

 One such story highlights a common beach plant that many overlook: The Naupaka.
 But first, let’s identify the Naupaka so you can appreciate the beauty of its story.

 Naupaka typically grows up to 10 feet tall and six to 15 feet wide.
 The plant has clusters of small white flowers with light purple streaks, set amid a set of waxy green leaves.

 It’s a native plant that’s also endemic to Hawaii, meaning it’s found nowhere else in the world.

 But they are common throughout Hawaii.
 You may see them on almost every island during your Hawaii vacation.
 On Oahu, you can find them along the ocean near the Honolulu Zoo, Waikiki Aquarium, and Kailua Beach.
 Or up in the mountains near Manoa Valley.

 In ancient times, there was a beautiful princess named Naupaka.
 Villagers noticed she looked very sad and asked her what was wrong.
 She told them that she had fallen in love with a man named Kaui, a commoner from the village below.